ChristinaKts90/christinakatsiafa/README.md

 ## Other Common Github Profile Sections
 🧠 I love learning new things and develop my knowledge.

-⚡️ FMy goal is to expand my knowledge from ML to AI and cloud.
+⚡️ My goal is to expand my knowledge from ML to AI and deploy both of them on the cloud.

 ## 🛠 Skills